 And, learning to cook is not just for the professional.
-Today more than ever, families are staying home and often eating three meals a day there.
-As a home cook, you may run out of recipes to make or be intimidated by the techniques used to prepare foods.
+As of 2020, families are staying home more and often eating three delicious home cooked meals a day.
+Home cooks may run out of exciting new recipes or be intimidated by the techniques used to prepare foods.
 If this sounds like you, you’re in luck!
-Whether you are the chief cook and bottle washer in your home or inspire to be the top executive chef at a five-star restaurant, it’s never too late to follow your desires when convenient online learning options are readily available in the field of culinary arts.
+Whether you are the chief cook and bottle washer in your home or aspire to be the top executive chef at a five-star restaurant, 2020 is the perfect time to follow your desires when convenient online culinary learning options are readily available in the field of culinary arts.

 You may also enjoy our list of the Highest Paying Trade Careers and Jobs!